 If you are unable to change to a standard meter, then there are still plenty of competing tariffs out there for prepayment meters.
-At our website we offer a free and impartial price comparison service.
-This allows you to see the most competitive rates that are on offer and also to find the one that suits you best.
+At our website we offer a free and impartial energy comparison service.
+This allows you to see the cheapest gas and electricity deals on offer and helps you to find the one that suits you best.

 Often energy providers install a prepayment meter because the household has fallen behind on gas and electricity payments.
 The purpose of the prepayment meter is to allow the home to manage their energy budget more efficiently.